 \section{Abstract}

 How many $T$ gates are needed to approximate an arbitrary $n$-qubit quantum state to within error $\varepsilon$?
-Improving prior work of Low, Kliuchnikov, and Schaeffer, we show that the optimal asymptotic scaling is $\Theta\left(\sqrt{2^n\log(1/\varepsilon)}+\log(1/\varepsilon)\right)$ if we allow ancilla qubits.
+Improving prior work of Low, Kliuchnikov, and Schaeffer, we show that the optimal asymptotic scaling is

+if we allow ancilla qubits.
 We also show that this is the optimal $T$-count for implementing an arbitrary diagonal $n$-qubit unitary to within error $\varepsilon$.
 We describe applications in which a tensor product of many single-qubit unitaries can be synthesized in parallel for the price of one.